 Streamflow

 In situ measurements of stream discharge were obtained for trend analysis and correlation with the region’s driver variables.
-The USGS provides daily, average discharge from 1979 to the present with a well-populated network of stream gauge stations across the nation.
+The USGS provides average daily discharge from 1979 to the present with a well-populated network of stream gauge stations across the nation.
 The USGS Hydro-Climatic Data Network (HCDN) is a more selective list within this network, updated in 2009, that only includes waterways without major anthropogenic disturbance, “to provide a streamflow data set suitable for analyzing hydrologic variations and trends in a climatic context” (Lins 2012).

 Measurements of daily mean discharge in cubic feet/second (cfs) from 1979 - 2015 in the Missouri River Basin were obtained as a CSV from USGS Surface-Water Daily Data.
-The list of HCDN-2009 stations were also downloaded as an Excel file from the USGS HCDN site.
+The list of HCDN-2009 stations was also downloaded as an Excel file from the USGS HCDN site.

-Both datasets were imported into R and days with missing observations removed.
+Both datasets were imported into R and days with missing observations were removed.

 Common stations between the HCDN-2009 dataset and the USGS Surface-Water network were merged in R, producing a dataset from 1979-2015 of streamflow gauges within the MRB that “reflect prevailing meteorological conditions” (Lins 2012).

-Daily, average discharge in relation to the previously-described independent hydrologic variables (SWE, winter severity, and soil moisture) was analyzed over the study period.
+Average daily discharge, in relation to the previously described independent hydrologic variables - SWE, winter severity, and soil moisture - was analyzed over the study period.

 Precipitation

-PERSIANN-CDR is an estimate of precipitation at 0.25° resolution produced by NOAA NCEI.
+Precipitation Estimation from Remotely Sensed Information using an Artificial Neural Network Climate Data Record (PERSIANN-CDR) is an estimate of precipitation at 0.25° resolution produced by NOAA NCEI.
 It was downloaded and clipped to the study area using wget, Dnnpy, and R.

-The monthly average precipitation for the 35 years of study was calculated in R software.
+The average monthly precipitation for the 35 years of study was calculated in R software.
 This provided the baseline from which to identify anomalous patterns.

 Only the pixels within a given drainage area were selected for individual analysis.